SQream/sqream_docs/reference/index.rst

 .. _reference:

 *************************
-Reference
+Reference Guides
 *************************

-This section provides reference for using SQream DB's interfaces and SQL features.
+The **Reference Guides** section provides reference for using SQream DB's interfaces and SQL features.

 .. toctree::
    :maxdepth: 5
    :caption: In this section:
    :glob:

-   sql_data_types
    sql/index
    catalog_reference
    cli/index